Sometimes on a Sunday night, it feels good to post something lighthearted…

-The secret of the taste of a falafel is in the herbs.
+The secret of the taste of falafel is in the herbs.
 They must be fragrant and fresh.
-Parsley and cilantro give the home-made falafel the flavour and a green tint (which you will hardly find in the frozen-food version from a store).
-The recipe called for A LOT of herbs, and at first I thought – really?
-Isn’s that an overkill?
+Parsley and cilantro give the homemade falafel the flavour and a green tint (which you will hardly find in the frozen-food version from a store).
+The recipe called for A LOT of herbs, and at first, I thought – really?
+Isn’t that overkill?
 That’s a lot of greens.
 However, I followed the recipe and added the right amounts of everything – cilantro, parsley, garlic, cumin and coriander.
 The resulting flavour was fantastic, so the herbs were not just a nice-to-have.

 While you may experiment with some product features, you need to decide what is non-negotiable and mandatory for a minimum viable and good quality product.
 If your first products are seriously lacking in an important feature (such as flavour), you may irreparably damage your product’s reputation.
 In my case, my kids may decide that they hate falafels and will never want to try one again.

 There are two main cooking methods – baking (healthier) and frying (crunchier and softer inside).
 I research these solution options extensively.
 I read about the pros and cons.
 The healthier option, of course!
 But how much healthier is it, really?
 I can’t decide which one to go with.
 In the end, I divide the falafel mix into halves and conduct an experiment.
 Half of the falafels go into the oven and the other half – into the frying pan.
 We will do a blind test at dinner.

 You may need to conduct a pilot or build a proof of concept before choosing the optimal solution.
 With all the design considerations and customer expectations, the number of variables may be so high that a theoretical exercise will not help you make the right decision.
 You may just have to try it out.